Frankeo/set-app/packages/docs/docs/basic-info.md

 - [Node.js](https://nodejs.org/en/download/) version 16.14 or above:
   - When installing Node.js, you are recommended to check all checkboxes related to dependencies.

+- [Git](https://git-scm.com/downloads) basic features are used so any version since 2015 are recommended

 ## Generate a new project

 Please, Run: